cysouw/diathesis/text/c13_zumInfinitive.md

 ### Adverbial modification {#sec:zuminfinitive-teleological}

 Another phenomenon that looks like a *Präpositions­in­fi­ni­tiv*, but has to be strictly separated from it, are prepositions with infinitives that function as adverbial modifiers in the sentence.
 These are constituents that consist of a preposition, an article and an infinitive, like *zum Laufen*, in which the preposition and the article are obligatorily fused.
 However, they have an adverbial status in the sentence.
-Because adverbials are syntactically optional, the first easy test for such adverbial usage is to simply leave them out.
+Because adverbials are syntactically optional, the easiest test for such adverbial usage is to simply leave them out.
 The resulting sentence should still be grammatical.

 There are a few common adverbial uses that can be identified by the possibility of a very specific paraphrase.
 First, teleological ('goal oriented') *zum‑In­fi­ni­tiv* adverbials are especially common, like, *zum Schwimmen* in [@next a].
-Such adverbials can be paraphrased as 'with the intend to', or in German as *um zu+In­fi­ni­tiv*.
+Such adverbials can be paraphrased as 'with the intent to', or in German as *um zu+In­fi­ni­tiv*.
 A second frequently used adverbial phrase is the temporal *beim‑In­fi­ni­tiv*, meaning 'while' [@next b].
 In German such usage can be paraphrased by *während+In­fi­ni­tiv*.
 Other prepositions with infinitives are less frequent in adverbial function.
 Some incidental locational examples can also be found, like an allative ('from') *vom‑In­fi­ni­tiv* [@next c] or ablative ('to') *zum‑In­fi­ni­tiv* [@next d].

 ::: ex
 - Er ist [zum Schwimmen] durch die halbe Stadt gelaufen. \